 I fall under the moderate exercise activity bracket, but my exercises are not what some may define as exercise in a traditional way.
 In all honestly, I just move.
 I mow the lawn, I rake leaves, I love to walk and bargain hunt, and so forth.
 But now that I’m older, the metabolism has slowed down quite a bit and the muscles need more targeted activities to stay fit.
 I’ve always made it a point to save on things I to achieve when possible.
 Saving on fitness is just one of them.

 So, for the month of December, I placed myself on another declutter challenge, with focus on free resources to help me achieve it.
-November was all about decluttering my grocery budget.
 This current month, I am decluttering my body.
 This week and the following weeks, I will be trying different free exercise apps to help me stay fit during, and after, the holidays to start off my new year fitter.
 I truly believe that humans are creatures of habits and while habits take time and effort to set, even the slightest of change towards positivity can reap rewards.

 - Each week, I will try one free exercise app.